Tractor

 • The dust filter must be cleaned regularly and replaced according to the manufacturer's recommendations.

 • Activated carbon cartridges can be used in different ways.
 Either it is removed between each treatment, or it remains in place.
 The first solution avoids saturating the filter element too quickly.
 However, successive installation and removal can damage the seals, encourage preferential air flow and reduce filtration efficiency.
-When the cartridge is dismantled, it must be kept in airtight packaging, outside plant protection product storage areas, in accordance with the same rules as respirator cartridges.
-In the absence of more precise information from the manufacturer, the cartridge should be replaced every year.
+When the cartridge is dismantled, it must be stored in an airtight container, away from plant protection product storage areas, in accordance with the same rules as respirator cartridges.
+We strongly recommend replacing them every year.

 Air conditioning

-An essential part of any cab, air conditioning must be maintained to bring the cab interior up to temperature in just a few minutes.
+An essential part of any cab, air conditioning must be maintained so that the cab enclosure can be heated in a matter of minutes.
 The temperature difference between inside and outside must be controllable.
-It is important not to direct cold draughts towards the driver, to protect his health.
+It is important not to direct cold draughts towards the driver, to protect his or her health.

 Transmission